AshirRashid/AntiProcrastinator/README.md

   Output: The output shows information related to the tasks input

-  Additional Info: To show a longer history, I was thinking of using a pickle file as a FIFO stack.
+  Additional Info: To show a longer history, I was thinking of using a pickle file as a FIFO queue.

 Notebook: